civl-verifier/civl-verifier.github.io/doc.md

 In the program above, the mover procedure `inc` is annotated with `:left`.
 This annotation is applicable to `inc` only at its disappearing layer 1.
 This annotation indicates that, at layer 1, any execution of the implementation of `inc` can be considered an indivisible computation that behaves like a left mover and is summarized by the layer-1 preconditions and postconditions of `inc`.
-In general, a mover procedure that diappears at layer `n` can only be called by yielding procedures that also disappear at layer `n`.
+A mover procedure that diappears at layer `n` can only be called by yielding procedures that also disappear at layer `n`.

-Notice that we effectively "saved a layer", because `...` can call `inc` direcly at layer 1.
+The procedure `inc` in the program above is annotated with the attribute `:cooperates`.
-Without mover procedures, an additional layer would be necessary to first summarize `inc` to an atomic action.
+This annotation is applicable to `inc` at layer 1 at which `inc` is  supposed to execute indivisibly.

 ## Abstraction aids Commutativity